reproduce-work/reproduce-work/reproduce/tmp/document/main.md

 # Background

-Reproducability, in the context of the philosophy of science, metascience, and empiricism, refers to the ability of a scientific study or experiment to be independently repeated under the same conditions to verify the original results.
+reproducibility, in the context of the philosophy of science, metascience, and empiricism, refers to the ability of a scientific study or experiment to be independently repeated under the same conditions to verify the original results.
 It is a cornerstone of the scientific method, ensuring that findings are not anomalous or products of error or bias.
 The goal of reproduction is ensure that science is built on consistent and generalizable truths.
-The emphasis on reproducability underscores the importance of transparency, rigor, and skepticism in the pursuit of knowledge, as recent developments in the broader scientific community have prompted widespread introspection within about practices, methodologies, and the reliability of published findings.
+The emphasis on reproducibility underscores the importance of transparency, rigor, and skepticism in the pursuit of knowledge, as recent developments in the broader scientific community have prompted widespread introspection within about practices, methodologies, and the reliability of published findings.

-While a unified concept at its core, the concept of reproducability can manifest in various forms based on the specific domain or the nature of the scientific investigation.
-Here we theorize about the different dimensions of reproducability:
+While a unified concept at its core, the concept of reproducibility can manifest in various forms based on the specific domain or the nature of the scientific investigation.
+Here we theorize about the different dimensions of reproducibility:

-- Direct replicability (i.e., reproduceability):  The most straightforward form of replication; the aim is to determine if the same results emerge under virtually identical conditions.
+- Direct replicability (i.e., reproducibility):  The most straightforward form of replication; the aim is to determine if the same results emerge under virtually identical conditions.
 Depending on the research methodology, this may take one of several forms:
-  - Computational reproducability: This involves rerunning analyses with the original code and dataset.
+  - Computational reproducibility: This involves rerunning analyses with the original code and dataset.
-  - Procedural reproducability: where researchers attempt to recreate the original study as closely as possible using the same procedures, materials, and subjects or subject pool (if applicable).
+  - Procedural reproducibility: where researchers attempt to recreate the original study as closely as possible using the same procedures, materials, and subjects or subject pool (if applicable).
 - Conceptual replicability (i.e., generalizability, mere "replicability"): Rather than mirroring the original study exactly, conceptual reproduction involves testing the same underlying hypothesis but with different methods or procedures.
 This type of reproduction examines the robustness of the original findings and whether they can be generalized across different contexts or approaches.

-While conceptual reproduction is obviously core to the scientific method, the focus of this project will be limited to computational reproducability.
-We believe that computational reproducability is a small but necessary first step toward a world where scientific results are verifiable.
+While conceptual reproduction is obviously core to the scientific method, the focus of this project will be limited to computational reproducibility.
+We believe that computational reproducibility is a small but necessary first step toward a world where scientific results are verifiable.
 Given the low bars of existing standards in scientific practice, we beleive this project and the ideas put forward here have potential as the seed of a growing culture of scientific rigor and transparency.

 ## Barriers to computational reproduction